bhochhi/spring-guide/README.md

     </dependency>
 </dependencies>
 ```

-One important convention to be noted: every starter pom follow a similar naming pattern: __spring-boot-starter-*, where * is a particular type of application. checkout this [link](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using-boot-starter-poms) to find what starters are provided by Spring Boot:
+ One important convention to be noted: every starter pom follow a similar naming pattern: __spring-boot-starter-*__, where * is a particular type of application. checkout this [link](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using-boot-starter-poms) to find what starters are provided by Spring Boot.

 3.